jloveric/high-order-layers-torch/README.md

 ## Implicit Representation

-An example of implicit representation can be found [here](https://github.com/jloveric/high-order-implicit-representation)
+An example of implicit representation for image compression, language generation can be found [here](https://github.com/jloveric/high-order-implicit-representation).
+I intend to explore generative models in natural language further [here](https://github.com/jloveric/language-interpolation)

+## PDEs in fluid dynamics
+An example using implicit representation to solve hyperbolic (nonlinear) wave equations can be found [here](https://github.com/jloveric/neural-network-pdes)

 ## Test and Coverage
 After installing and running